UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Comparing energy plans is a simple way to potentially lower your monthly bill and support cleaner energy sources.

-1. Check your bill: Grab your most recent electric statement, identify your current “Price to Compare” or supply rate, and note your average monthly kWh usage to establish a clear baseline.
+1. Review your current utility bill: Grab your most recent electric statement, identify your current “Price to Compare” or supply rate, and note your average monthly kWh usage.
+This establishes a clear baseline to ensure you are genuinely saving money with a new plan.

-3. Choose a plan: Confidently sign up through your new provider’s secure website or directly over the phone.
-They will automatically communicate with your local utility company to seamlessly complete the entire transition without any physical changes to your home.
+3. Finalize the switch without service interruption: Confidently sign up through your new provider’s secure website or directly over the phone.
+They will automatically communicate with your local utility company to seamlessly complete the entire transition without any physical changes to your home or drops in power.

-A simple, well-informed switch could effortlessly keep more hard-earned money in your pocket every single month while simultaneously supporting cleaner, more environmentally mindful energy generation across the country.
-Understanding your local marketplace is the best way to ensure your home runs efficiently and cost-effectively all year round.
+A simple, well-informed switch could effortlessly keep more hard-earned money in your pocket every single month while simultaneously supporting environmentally mindful energy generation across the country.
+By understanding your local marketplace, you ensure your home runs efficiently and cost-effectively all year round.

 Frequently Asked Questions About Energy Deregulation